 Steven W. Streit.
-Under the terms of our employment agreement with Mr. Streit and the surviving terms of his prior severance arrangement, if he is terminated without cause (as defined in the employment agreement) or he resigns for good reason (as defined in the employment agreement), then the employment agreement will terminate and we will enter into an advisory agreement with Mr. Streit, pursuant to which Mr. Streit will continue to provide advisory services as an independent contractor to us for a period of two years.
-In the event of such a qualifying termination, assuming he complies with the terms of the employment agreement, he will receive a monthly fee based on his total annual cash compensation (annual base salary and annual target bonus) as of immediately prior to execution of the employment agreement or as of immediately prior to his termination of employment, whichever is greater, divided by 12.
+Under the terms of our employment agreement with Mr. Streit and the surviving terms of his prior severance arrangement, if he is terminated without cause (as defined in the employment agreement) or he resigns for good reason (as defined in the employment agreement), then the employment agreement will terminate and we will enter into an advisory agreement with Mr. Streit, pursuant to which Mr. Streit would continue to provide advisory services as an independent contractor to us for a period of two years.
+In the event of such a qualifying termination, assuming he complies with the terms of the advisory agreement, he would receive a monthly fee based on his total annual cash compensation (annual base salary and annual target cash incentive opportunity) as of immediately prior to execution of the advisory agreement or as of immediately prior to this termination of employment, whichever is greater, divided by 12.
 Mr. Streit would also receive continued payment of the applicable COBRA premiums for himself and his eligible dependents for 18 months following termination of his employment.
-If we terminate his services under the advisory agreement prior to the end of the two-year period for any reason, he will receive payment of (i) any then-unearned portion of the monthly fee payable with respect to the balance of the two-year period following his termination of employment and (ii) the COBRA premiums payable with respect to the balance of the 18-month period following his termination of employment, Additionally, in the event of a gualifying termination, Mr. Streit will receive (a) vesting acceleration of all then-unvested shares subject to his outstanding and unvested equity awards that are subject to time-based vesting conditions and (b) vesting of a prorated portion of performance-based equity awards based on the actual achievement of applicable performance goals or factors set forth in the applicable agreement evidencing Mr. Streit's performance-based awards through his termination or, if the applicable performance period ends prior to his termination or the award is intended to qualify as performance-based under Section 162(m) of the Code, through the end of such performance period.
+If we terminate his services under the advisory agreement prior to the balance of the two-year period for any reason, he would receive payment of (i) any then-unearned portion of the monthly fee payable with respect to the balance of the two-year period and (ii) the COBRA premiums payable with respect to the balance of the 18-month period.
+Additionally, Mr. Streit would receive (a) vesting acceleration of all then-unvested shares subject to his outstanding and unvested equity awards that are subject to time-based vesting conditions and (b) vesting of a prorated portion of performance-based equity awards based on the actual achievement of applicable performance goals or factors set forth in the applicable agreement evidencing Mr. Streit's performance-based awards through his termination.
 The foregoing benefits are conditioned on his delivery of a release of claims in favor of us.

-The following table summarizes the value of the payouts Mr. Streit would have been entitled to receive assuming a qualifying termination as of December 29, 2017, the last business day of 2017.
-Acceleration values are based upon the closing price for a share of our Class A common stock of \$60.26 on December 29, 2017, the last trading day of 2017.
+The following table summarizes the value of the payouts Mr. Streit would have been entitled to receive assuming a qualifying termination on December 31, 2018, the last business day of 2018, based on his then-current base salary and annual target cash incentive opportunity.
+Acceleration values are based upon the closing price for a share of our Class A common stock of \$79.52 on December 31, 2018, the last trading day of 2018.